rsvp/fecon235/README.md

   due to dependency hell.

 * Dependencies: pandas > 0.15 is suggested.
-  Python 2.7 is still preferred over the 3 series.
+  Python 2.7 is our base (but recent code should be python3 compatible, though there are still some outstanding external issues upstream).
+  Our tests under the *Jupyter* fork of the IPython notebook has not encountered any problems thus far.

 ### Examples of code ###